 Tax relief for victims of natural disasters

 Good news – there are options for your clients that have been affected by a qualified natural disaster.
+When a disaster is officially declared by FEMA, the IRS announces available relief through official IRS press releases, which identify the affected areas and outline postponed deadlines and other relief provisions.
+Disaster relief may apply to both individual and business returns located in the disaster area, depending on IRS guidance.
 As long as the disaster is recognized by FEMA and the IRS, your client should receive some tax relief for their loss.

 How do I know if my client was affected by a qualified disaster?